Parts online for you!

 • Full warranty coverage and consistent quality control

-• Higher upfront cost but often longer service life in abrasive conditions
+• Higher upfront cost ($30-$200+ per tooth) but often longer service life

 Aftermarket Teeth